-can be located in the garage area of the RV.
+Can be located in the garage area of the RV.
 This monitor panel contains many controls for the garage lights, water pump, awning, bed lift, and will display the fill levels of the fresh, gray, and black water holding tanks.

-The red circled portion of the monitor panel shown above indicates the holding tank level information.
+The red circled portion of the monitor panel shown on the previous page indicates the holding tank level information.
 In addition, it also will display voltage of the auxiliary battery.
 The battery charge information is shown on the portion of the panel circled in blue.